Condiment

 1

-Ensure bottle is tightly sealed after each use to prevent contamination and maintain quality.
+Keep bottle tightly sealed to prevent contamination and maintain quality.

 2